GNiramay/MS_Thesis/README.md

-# MS_Thesis
+# MS_Thesis Part-1

-All the programming work regarding my fifth year project will go here.
+Final_SNR branch stores all the ROOT codes that were used for the SNR Analysis of HGCal (EE + FH)